What is polymyalgia rheumatica (PMR)?

 A rheumatologist will start the diagnosis process by reviewing your health history as well as your symptoms and their severity.
 The next step to diagnosis may include a physical exam as well as a test of your range of motion.
 If needed your doctor may order blood or imaging tests to help provide a clear diagnosis.

 Treatment options will vary based on the severity and location of your PMR diagnosis.
 You may start by taking a corticosteroid to help ease pain.
 Additional supplements such as vitamin D and calcium may be recommended as well.
-Taking NSAIDs will not be beneficial for the pain your are experiencing.
+Taking NSAIDs will not be beneficial for the pain you are experiencing.